el-mat/molplat/SMRT/README.md

 ###To launch SMRT portal

-In the internet browser: `http://localhost:8080`
+In the internet browser: `http://localhost:8080` or http://localhost:5432

 user: administrator